YOUTH IN STUTTGART AND TÜBINGEN

 (Hotho, ‘Vorstudien fur Leben und Kunst’, quotes above selected and translated by Edward Caird in his book ‘Hegel’)

 - Edward Caird’s “Hegel”.
-This is the complete 224-page book, first published in Edinburgh and London in 1883, and now the biggest Hegel biography available online.
+This is the complete 224-page book, first published in Edinburgh and London in 1883 and probably the first English Hegel Biography.
 Prof.Caird was one of the heads of the British Hegelians of his time and so the book is a document of the English Hegel reception of that time in it’s own right.
 Of course, some of the material presented is outdated by current Hegel research, but the masterfull painting out of many colourfull atmospheric notes still remains.

 - Short Illustrated Hegel Biography abridged from Franz Wiedmann’s ‘Hegel: An Illustrated Biography’ (New York: Pegasus, 1968) by our former Hegel.Net contributor Mike Marchetti.